-To get started, you need to have an idea of how other students perform on college admissions tests.
-First of all, the SAT is scored from a 400 – 1600 score range.
+Get an idea of how other students perform on college admissions tests.
+First of all, the SAT is scored using a 400 – 1600 score range.
 Last year, 2.1 million students completed an official SAT test.
-Out of those 2.1 million students:

 - The Average score was 1058